 - Clean the outside of your vagina (vulva) with unscented soap.
 There is no need to clean the inside of the vagina or to use a douche.

-The real issue here is that most women use products that treat symptoms and not the cause.
-Monistat is a good option, and of course, you should always talk to a doctor to ensure you actually have a yeast infection before doing any home treatment.
-The reasons you keep getting infections maybe something serious.
+The real issue is that most women use products that treat symptoms, not the cause.
+Monistat is a good option, and of course, you should always talk to a doctor to ensure you have a yeast infection before doing any home treatment.
+The reasons you keep getting infections may be something serious.